 - Attach the shutters to the mount using a drill to secure the screws

 - Add decorative knobs or handles for that extra touch!

-For high quality blinds, check out the team at Bob Burns Blinds!
+For high quality blinds or plantation shutters, check out the team at Bob Burns Blinds!